januusio/cryptowallet_risk_scoring/README.md

   - For the overall reputation risk: `report.risk_scores.lending_risk`
   - For each reason in `report.reasons`: `reason.offsets.lending_risk_offset`

-## I don’t care about categories of risk.
-Give me a number.
+## Retriving a Risk Score Value Only

   - Use `report.risk_scores.combined_risk`.